Dividend imputation

 Dividend imputation is a corporate tax system in which some or all of the tax paid by a company may be attributed, or imputed, to the shareholders by way of a tax credit to reduce the income tax payable on a distribution.
 In comparison to the classical system, it reduces or eliminates the tax disadvantages of distributing dividends to shareholders by only requiring them to pay the difference between the corporate rate and their marginal tax rate.
 The imputation system effectively taxes distributed company profit at the shareholders' average tax rates.

 Australia, Malta and New Zealand have imputation systems.
 Canada, Korea and the United Kingdom have a partial imputation system.
 Germany had a dividend imputation system until 2000 and France until 2004.

 The objective of the dividend imputation system is to collect tax on distributed income at the shareholder's tax rate, in order to eliminate double taxation of company profits, once at the corporate level and again on distribution as a dividend to shareholders.
 Other jurisdictions which do not have dividend imputation achieve a similar result by only taxing dividends at the shareholder level.
 For example, Chile has tax integration, and all applicable company profits are taxed only at the shareholder's tax rate, achieving a similar outcome to imputation.
 Others (Singapore, for example) eliminate double taxation in a different way, by not taxing dividends in the hands of the shareholder and only at the company level.
 Under this arrangement the shareholders obtain a tax benefit even though the company may not have paid any tax at the corporate level, and it also benefits non-resident shareholders.

 Australia

 The Australian tax system allows companies to determine the proportion of franking credits to attach to the dividends paid.
 A franking credit is a nominal unit of tax paid by companies using dividend imputation.
 Franking credits are passed on to shareholders along with dividends.

 Australian-resident shareholders include in their assessable income the grossed-up dividend amount (being the total of the dividend payable plus the associated franking credits).
 The income tax payable by the shareholders is calculated, and the franking credits are applied to offset the tax payable.
-In Australia and New Zealand the end result is the elimination of double taxation of company profits.
+In Australia and New Zealand the result is the elimination of double taxation of company profits.